-Security Center continuously analyzes your hybrid cloud workloads using advanced analytics and threat intelligence to alert you to malicious activity.
-In addition, you can integrate alerts from other security products and services into Security Center.
-Once an alert is generated, swift action is needed to investigate and remediate.
-In this tutorial, you will learn how to:
+Security Center continuously analyzes your hybrid cloud workloads using advanced analytics and threat intelligence to alert you about potentially malicious activities in your cloud resources.
+You can also integrate alerts from other security products and services into Security Center.
+Once an alert is raised, swift action is needed to investigate and remediate the potential security issue.

 - Triage security alerts

 - Investigate a security alert to determine the root cause

 - Respond to a security alert and mitigate that root cause

 If you don't have an Azure subscription, create a free account before you begin.

 To step through the features covered in this tutorial, you must have Azure Defender enabled.
 You can try Azure Defender at no cost.
 To learn more, see the pricing page.
 The quickstart Get started with Security Center walks you through how to upgrade.

 Triage security alerts